Bloomingdale's 'spiked eggnog' ad sparks outrage on social media

 A holiday advertisement by Bloomingdale's that encourages drink spiking was trending heavily on social media on Thursday with some critics saying the image promotes date rape.

-The luxury department store owned by Macy's Inc apologized for the 'inappropriate' eggnog advertisement on Tuesday.
+The luxury department store owned by Macy's Inc (M.N) apologised for the 'inappropriate' eggnog advertisement on Tuesday.

-"In reflection of recent feedback, the copy we used in our recent catalog was inappropriate and in poor taste,” a spokesperson said in a statement.
+"In reflection of recent feedback, the copy we used in our recent catalogue was inappropriate and in poor taste,” a spokesperson said in a statement.
 “Bloomingdale’s sincerely apologizes for this error in judgment."

-Bloomingdale's also apologized on its official Twitter account (@Bloomingdales) on Tuesday: "We heard your feedback about our catalog copy, which was inappropriate and in poor taste.
+Bloomingdale's also apologised on its official Twitter account (@Bloomingdales) on Tuesday: "We heard your feedback about our catalogue copy, which was inappropriate and in poor taste.
 Bloomingdale's sincerely apologizes."

 However, many were not easily forgiving.